IT50/book/en/theory/binary-data.md

 ## Addressing

 Similar to how only whole bytes are useful, in certain contexts, only whole **blocks** of some bytes are useful.
-In such contexts, the total length of raw data is a multitude of a block size, which is commonly chosen to be a power of 2 bytes.
+In such contexts, the total length of raw data is a multiple of a block size, which is commonly chosen to be a power of 2 bytes.
 In contexts where the concept of block is not helpful, the length of binary data can be any number of bytes.

 An **address** is a number used to locate a byte or block in raw data.